Dragon Quest

 The basic premise of most Dragon Quest games is to play a hero (actually named "Hero" in spinoff fiction, but in all games, the player is able to name their hero) who is out to save the land from peril at the hands of a powerful evil enemy, with the hero usually accompanied by a group of party members.
 Common elements persist throughout the series and its spinoff games: turn-based combat; recurring monsters, including the Slime, which became the series' mascot; a text-based menu system; and random encounters in most of the main series.

 All games in the series as of 2024 involve scenario writer and game designer Yuji Horii, and prior to their deaths, character designer Akira Toriyama and music composer Koichi Sugiyama have handled their respective roles on most games in the series.
 The original concepts, used since the first game, took elements from the Western role-playing games Wizardry and Ultima.
 A core philosophy of the series is to make the gameplay intuitive so that players can easily start playing the games.
 The series features a number of religious overtones which were heavily censored in the NES versions outside of Japan.

+Dragon Quest has been both critically and commercially successful.
+Dragon Quest VIII in particular is regarded as one of the greatest video games of all time, and the series has sold more than 100 million copies worldwide, making it one of the best-selling video game franchises of all time.

 Media

 Games

-The first installment of the franchise was released in Japan on May 27, 1986, titled with the name "Dragon Quest" followed by a Roman numeral.
+The first installment of the franchise was released in Japan on May 27, 1986, titled with the name "Dragon Quest".
 Since 1986, the franchise has featured eleven games within the main series, as well as several spin-off games, and also two animated productions.